 We groom them all!

 At Absolutely Animals we groom around 3,500 dogs and 900 cats, per year.
 We have been established for 28 years now, that’s a lot of pet grooming!

 We groom pets throughout their whole lives, we see the changes in the pets’ health and demeanour throughout this time and how various scenarios can affect them, their personality and their behaviour, at home and during grooming.

-We have lots of grooming experience’s that I would like to share it with you.
+Furthermore, we have lots of grooming experience’s that I would like to share it with you.

-There are a variety of explanations as to why pets don’t like being brushed but brushing your pet should feel no different for them than being stroked.
+There are a variety of explanations as to why pets don’t like being brushed, but brushing your pet should feel no different for them than being stroked.

 - If your pet likes being stroked, then you can resolve any grooming issues easily.